This is the first of a two-part post offering advice to ministers fighting secret sins (See part 2 here)

 - divisiveness; doctrinal irresponsibility;

-- believing that the end (the glorious and urgent gospel) justifies any means;
+- believing that the end (the glorious and urgent gospel) justifies any means, even if the means includes controlling, manipulating, coercing, using or abusing people;

 - cynicism about God, the gospel or people;